Back to the future!

 Fairy dusting is an industry term used in skincare formulation that refers to the practice of including trendy, "natural", marketable ingredients in a product at concentrations that are too low to provide any real benefit.

-If your premium "natural" serum or moisturiser has more than 3 or 4 actives listed low on the label .... it's likely fairy dusted!
+If your premium "natural" serum or moisturiser has more than 3 or 4 actives listed low on the label .... it's likely fairy dust!

 4/ Natural Washing: